innoq/ml-ops.org/content/three-levels-of-ml-software.md

 We distinguish between five patterns to put the ML model in production: ***Model-as-Service***, ***Model-as-Dependency***, ***Precompute***, ***Model-on-Demand***, and ***Hybrid-Serving***.
 Please note that the above-described model serialization formats might be used for any of the model serving patterns.

-The following taxonomy shows these these approaches:
+The following taxonomy shows these approaches:

 <html lang="en" dir="ltr">
   <head>